Spanish and Portuguese

 Special Requirements for the Ph.D.
 Degree

 The department requires two years of coursework, a grade of Honors in at least two of these courses each year, and a minimum grade average of High Pass.
-Coursework consists of fourteen elective seminars (up to four outside the department); four of the fourteen seminars as auditor (no exam or paper required), inside or outside the department; and a required course, SPAN 790, Methodologies of Modern Language Teaching.
+Coursework consists of fourteen elective seminars (up to four outside the department); four of the fourteen seminars as auditor (no exam or paper required), inside or outside the department; and a required course, SPAN 5000, Principles of Language Teaching and Learning.
 Prior to the third year, students are also expected to become proficient in two languages other than English and their primary study language (either Spanish or Portuguese); these languages could be other Romance languages, Latin, or other language families pertinent to the research interests of each student.
 In the third year, the student is expected to pass the qualifying examination (written and oral components) and submit and receive approval of the dissertation prospectus.
 Upon completion of all predissertation requirements, including the dissertation prospectus, students are admitted to candidacy for the Ph.D.

 Participation in the department’s teaching and pedagogy program is a degree requirement.
-It consists of taking the required seminar in language pedagogy, SPAN 790, in the second year and teaching four courses during the third and fourth years of study.
+It consists of taking the required seminar in language pedagogy, SPAN 5000, in the second year and teaching four courses during the third and fourth years of study.
 Students will have the opportunity to teach beginning (L1–L2), advanced (L3–L4), and L5-level courses with supervision by the director of the language program, course directors, and department faculty members.

 Combined Ph.D.
 Programs

-Spanish and Portuguese and African American Studies
+Spanish and Portuguese and Black Studies

 Spanish and Portuguese and Early Modern Studies

-The Department of Spanish and Portuguese also offers, in conjunction with the Early Modern Studies Program, a combined Ph.D. in Spanish and Portuguese and Early Modern Studies.
+The Department of Spanish and Portuguese also offers, in conjunction with the Early Modern Studies Program, a combined Ph.D. in Spanish and Portuguese and early modern studies.
 For further details, see Early Modern Studies.

 Master’s Degrees